2.9 use Statements and Namespacing

 • io::stdin().read_line(&mut input) reads a full line of input from standard input and appends it to input.
 The &mut input argument allows the function to modify the string.

-• .expect("Failed to read line") handles potential errors by terminating the program with an error message if reading fails.
+• .expect("Failed to read line") handles possible errors by terminating the program with an error message if reading fails.

-• expect is placed on a new line after read_line() for readability; method calls can be chained with . in Rust, improving clarity in multi-line expressions.
+• For readability, .expect is on a new line after read_line().
+Method calls can be chained with ., clarifying multi-line expressions.

-Note: When you run this code directly in mdbook or in the playground, user input is not captured, so the string remains empty.
+Note: When you run this code directly in mdbook or the Rust playground, user input is not captured, so the string remains empty.

 2.9.2 Comparison with C